 To send money to the Dominican Republic the following information is required from senders.
 However, this varies from one provider to another.

 According to a research study carried out by the Economic Commission for Latin America and the Caribbean (ECLAC), there are various reasons for the remittances coming into the Dominican Republic.
-Some of those listed include:
+In terms of percentages, a huge chunk (over two thirds) of the remittances to the Dominican Republic are aimed at covering daily living costs while savings, education, and acquisition of housing account for the rest.
+Some of those reasons include:

 A majority of Dominican Republic immigrants remit money back home to support their families.
 This constitutes support for day to day living expenses.

 Most of the immigrants from Dominican Republic are keen to build up assets back home such as land and housing.
 These act as soft landings when they return home in the future.